mosTavassoli/RunTogether-UX/M2/milestone2.md

 1- It shows very well one of our target user who is old,aunmotivated and alone for running and need a group/club for running. <br />
 2- It shows very well that the person has not a specific training plan and he wastes his time by watching Tv. <br />
-3- It shows very well that the person feels great after joining to the group. br />
+3- It shows very well that the person feels great after joining to the group. </b>

 weaknesses : -
 <br />